December 3, 2025

 By Justin Neiman, Former Admissions Officer

-December 1, 2025
+December 3, 2025

 Deferred from NYU Early Decision: Next Steps

-• Accepted under Early Decision
+• You are accepted under Early Decision

-• Deferred to Regular Decision
+• You are deferred to the Regular Decision pool

 NYU’s overall acceptance rate for the Class of 2029 was 7.7%